eclipse-chariott/chariott/intent_brokering/tools/charc.md

     charc write <namespace> <key> <value>

-Issues the _write intent_ to the intent broker for fullfilment by some provider providing the capability, e.g.:
+Issues the _write intent_ to the Intent Broker for fullfilment by some provider providing the capability, e.g.:

     ./charc write sdv.kvs time "$(date)"